kiltum/we1026-5g/README.md

 ## Get firmware for restoration

-1.Telnet to 192.168.1.1 with admin/admin and get castrated console, where you can do nothing 2.But is you call ps, you saw something like this
+1. Telnet to 192.168.1.1 with admin/admin and get castrated console, where you can do nothing
+2. But is you call ps, you saw something like this
 ```
 wget -T 15 -t 1 --no-check-certificate https://ac-link.com/upgrade/WE1026-5G/latest.txt.en?sn=f8:5e:3c:1e:xx:xx -O /tmp/latest.txt -o /tmp/wget.log
 ```
 3. Download it and open
 ```
 $ cat latest.txt.en\?sn\=f8\:5e\:3c\:1e\:xx\:xx
 latest=19.1101